 A new plan to complete the outstanding works and bring the Elizabeth line into passenger service at the earliest possible date has been developed by the new Crossrail leadership team.
 This provides Londoners with a realistic and achievable plan to complete the Elizabeth line.

-The remaining systems installation in the stations and tunnels will be completed this year.
+Fit-out of the tunnels is almost complete with minor works remaining.
+By the end of the year, final fit-out and testing and commissioning is due to be completed at many stations.
 This will allow the new stations and rail infrastructure to be integrated with the rest of the railway.
 During 2020 we will undertake testing of the completed railway including an extensive period of trial running and trial operations to build absolute confidence in the safety and reliability of the whole system before opening to the public.